Skip to main content

 • Other protections in the new law require health plans to keep their provider directories updated.
 They also must limit your copays, coinsurance, or deductibles to in-network amounts if you rely on inaccurate information in a provider directory.

 If you do not have insurance, you also have protections under the No Surprises Act.
-To learn more visit: CMS.gov
+To learn more, visit Centers for Medicare & Medicaid Services (CMS): CMS Medical bill rights

 If you’ve received a surprise bill and you believe your health plan is not following the new law, you can file an appeal with your health plan or ask for an external review of its decision.
-You can also file a complaint with the Minnesota Department of Health or The Minnesota Department of Commerce.
+You can also file a complaint with the Minnesota Department of Health at HMO Enrollee External Appeals and Complaints or The Minnesota Department of Commerce - File a complaint.

-If you believe you’ve been wrongly billed by a medical provider or facility, you may file a complaint with the federal government at Centers for Medicare & Medicaid Services or by calling 1-800-985-3059 For more information please visit: CMS.gov
+If you believe you’ve been wrongly billed by a medical provider or facility, you may file a complaint with the with Minnesota Department of Health, by filling out the HMO Complaint Form (PDF).

 Back to Frequently Asked Questions